cpitsch/event_log_mutator/README.md

 - [EndpointFilter](./src/mutators/filters/endpoint_filter.rs#L12-L21)

 ## Pipeline Configuration
-A mutation pipeline can be defined in a toml configuration file, and supplied to the CLI with the `pipeline` parameter:
+A mutation pipeline can be defined in a TOML configuration file, and supplied to the CLI with the `pipeline` parameter:

 Certain attributes in the configuration file can be overridden by specifying them through